cobyqa/cobyqa/docs/source/algo/index.rst

 Description of the algorithms
 #############################

-:Date: |today|

-This section presents in depth the derivative trust-region method employed by |project| to tackle nonlinear constrained problems.
+This section presents the derivative trust-region method employed by |project| to tackle nonlinear constrained problems.

 .. toctree::
     :maxdepth: 2